 The DISC test is a self-administered, self-scoring personality assessment of how a person responds in predictable ways to time, tasks, and other situations at home and at work.

-Technically, the DISC test it is not a ‘test’ because a person can’t pass or fail when writing it.
-There are no right or wrong answers, and there is no bad or good score.
+The DISC test it is not a ‘test’ because a person can’t pass or fail when writing it.
+Also, there are no right or wrong answers, and there is no bad or good score.
 Everyone is a mix of all four personality dimensions, and each mix is equally valuable.

 While the DISC test provides insight into a person’s interaction with their environment, there are things that it does not measure.
 Some of these include a person’s: